djwtouw/CCMMPy/README.md

 clust.plot_dendrogram()
 ```
 By default, $\lambda$ is scaled as $\ln(1+\lambda)$ (as denoted by `height_transformation="log"`), which generally improves the spacing between cluster fusions.
 Alternatives for `height_transformation` are `"sqrt"`, which takes the square root of $\lambda$, and `"none"`, which does not transform $\lambda$.

+## Dependencies and Licenses

+This project uses the Eigen C++ library for linear algebra operations, which is licensed under the [MPL2.0](https://www.mozilla.org/en-US/MPL/2.0/) license.
+The Eigen source files that are included in this repository can be found in the `ccmmpy/cpp/include/Eigen/` subdirectory.
+For more information about Eigen, including documentation and usage examples, please visit the [Eigen website](http://eigen.tuxfamily.org/).

+In addition, this project is licensed under the GNU General Public License version 3 (GPLv3).
+The GPLv3 is a widely-used free software license that requires derivative works to be licensed under the same terms.
+The full text of the GPLv3 can be found in the `ccmmpy/LICENSE` file.